Matsui Laboratory researchers are investigating major issues related to heart failure following myocardial infarction and cardiac hypertrophy.

 1. Heart Failure Caused by Myocardial Infarction and Cardiac Hypertrophy

 Heart failure is a leading cause of hospitalization and mortality.
 We are examining changes in signal transduction pathways caused by myocardial infarction and cardiac hypertrophy, two important precipitants of heart failure.
 Specifically, we explore the role of the mechanistic target of rapamycin (mTOR), which is intimately related to the insulin/phosphatidylinositol 3-kinase (PI3K)/Akt signal transduction pathway.

 In order to investigate the role of mTOR in the heart, we utilize a variety of in vitro, in vivo, and ex vivo models.
 We have examined the effects of cardiac-specific overexpression of mTOR on disease processes related to heart failure.
 While the mTOR inhibitor rapamycin can prevent cardiac hypertrophy induced by pathological stress, the role of cardiac mTOR in ventricular function has not been defined.
-We reported that cardiac mTOR attenuates the inflammatory response in cardiomyocytes and prevents cardiac dysfunction in pathological hypertrophy and ischemia-reperfusion injury (ref.
-1 and 2).
-Others have shown that the inflammatory response plays an important role in the development of heart failure.
-Therefore, the anti-inflammatory effect of mTOR activation may inhibit cardiac dysfunction caused by cardiac hypertrophy and myocardial infarction.
+We reported that cardiac mTOR prevents cardiac dysfunction in pathological hypertrophy and ischemia-reperfusion injury (ref.
+1, 3 and 4).
+We continue to look for potential therapeutic approaches for patients with heart failure caused by cardiac hypertrophy or myocardial infarction.

 Ex vivo Langendorff perfused heart system